Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `data_features.sh`, `common_data.sh`: `edit` functions.
 It edits a system or user configuration file by passing the argument of the name.
 By default with no parameters it should edit .bashrc.  alias editbashrc="editor ${HOME}/.bashrc"  alias editprofile="editor ${HOME}/.profile" alias editfunctions="editor ${HOME}/.bash_functions" sshConfig="pluma ${HOME}/.ssh/config" also edit shortcuts.sh if present, edit fastcommands if present favorites, keybindings...etc. whatever it is interesting
 - [x] `data_features.sh`, `common_data.sh`: rewrite k as function: #alias k9="kill -9"# alias killbyport="k9 \`lsof -i:3000 -t\`"
 - [x] `install.sh`, `uninstall.sh`, `common_data`: ssh server: alias sshDisable="sudo systemctl disable sshd", alias sshEnable="sudo systemctl enable ssh", alias sshRestart="sudo systemctl restart sshd", alias sshStart="sudo systemctl start sshd", alias sshStatus="sudo systemctl status sshd", alias sshStop="sudo systemctl stop sshd"
+- [x] `terminal_background`: Merge manual content into bash initialization. unset variable.
+Parametrize the repeated strings.
+Comment lines. declare variale of profileuuid in one line and using a subshell to trim the single quotes.
+- [x] `install.sh`, `uninstall.sh`, `common_data`: ssh, openssh-server install with the aliases
+- [x]  `k`: rewrite or refactor code for not killing the session.
+- [x] `screenshots`: Screenshots need proper key bindings converting to binary. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
+Check bashrc and profile probably different environments.
+If not, the fastest way to make the functions executable from The keybinds will be putting an executable on your path.
+This executable will have the code itself instead than in a function and will work system-wide, not only on the bash environment.